 I snag the leash.

 He hits the end hard.
-My rugby skills come in handy as a weim owner, turns out.
+My rugby days come in handy as a weim owner, turns out.

-My dog and I walk across the field, a walk of shame, back to the original position where four dogs still wait.
+My dog and I walk across the field now, a walk of shame, back to the original position where four good dogs still wait.
 They gaze out at their owners in adoration.

 Now … I write this to show you one thing – dogs are not perfect.
 They’re dogs!
 And people are not perfect.
 Remy was not ready for that kind of challenge, clearly, and that’s OK.
 I learned from it.

 Dog training is a lot of work.
 It takes time, patience and more time.
 I never want anyone to feel bad because their dog is having trouble with leash manners or coming when called or whatever it might be.
 We all have our own struggles.

 The problems I have with Remy usually come down to the fact that he’s higher energy than almost all dogs.
 He brings “easily excitable” to a whole new level and on top of that he likes to have the last word.
 If Remy doesn’t want to do something, he nips or mumbles and grumbles.
 He’s got “personality.”
 I love him.